cmanish049/react-movie-app/README.md

 ## Features

-- **React 19:** Leverages the latest features of React for a fast and interactive user interface.
+- **React 19 & TypeScript:** A modern, type-safe web application built with React and TypeScript.
 - **Vite:** Next-generation frontend tooling for a significantly faster development experience.
 - **Tailwind CSS:** A utility-first CSS framework for rapid UI development.
 - **Appwrite:** Utilizes Appwrite for backend services, such as authentication, databases, and storage.